Energy in Wales: Renewable energy

-In 2018, Wales generated more than 50% of its electricity consumption as renewable electricity, an increase from 19% in 2014.
-The Welsh Government set a target of 70% by 2030.
-In 2019, Wales was a net exporter of electricity.
-It produced 27.9 TWh of electricity while only consuming 14.7 TWh.
+In 2024, renewable electricity generation in Wales reached 7.9 TWh, supplying 36% of total electricity generation and equivalent to 54% of its electricity consumption.
+The Welsh Government set a target of 70% of consumption by 2030 and 100% by 2035.
 The natural resource base for renewable energy is high by European standards, with the core sources being wind, wave, and tidal.
-Wales has a long history of renewable energy: in the 1880s, the first house in Wales with electric lighting powered from its own hydro-electric power station was in Plas Tan y Bwlch, Gwynedd.
+Wales has a long history of renewable energy: in the 1880s, the first house in Wales with electric lighting powered from its own hydro-electric power station was Plas Tan y Bwlch, Gwynedd.
 In 1963, the Ffestiniog Power Station was constructed, providing a large scale generation of hydroelectricity, and in November 1973, the Centre for Alternative Technology was opened in Machynlleth.

 Renewable energy targets

 In 2017, the Welsh Government announced a target of meeting 70% of Wales’ electricity demand from Welsh renewable electricity sources by 2030.
 By 2018, Wales generated over 3,864 MW renewable energy from 68,728 projects.
 In 2021, the Welsh government said that more than half the country's energy needs were being met by renewable sources, 2 percent of which was from 363 hydropower projects.